erwinkramer/bicep-sharp/README.md

 This project is currently in preview and only has the most basic functionality.
 You can help by expanding it.

 ## Compile ##

-Bicep# tailors to your policies, environment resources and to the latest changes on Azure:

-- Roles are compiled for your tenant, to get the tenant-specific custom roles and the latest Built-In roles.
-- Enterprise Apps are compiled for your tenant, to get the tenant-specific custom Enterprise Apps and the latest Microsoft Apps.
-- Service tags are compiled for your region, to get the relevant and latest regional service tags.
-- Global settings are compiled for your policies, for instance if resources are allowed to be publicly accessible.

 Compiled files are outputted to [/lib/private/variables/generated/](/lib/private/variables/generated/).